Community Documentation

 This phrase is commonly heard in the Drupal community.
 You might have seen it on T-shirts or stickers.
 You might have seen the video.
 It is one of the most important best practices for Drupal.

-With "core" is meant all the files that belong to the original Drupal installation.
+"Core" means all the files that belong to the original Drupal installation.
 That is all files except the ones in the "sites" folder.
-You can add install profiles to the directory "profiles," but not modify any of the already present files in that folder.
+You can add installation profiles to the directory "profiles," but you should not modify any of the files already present in that folder.

-• Doing so will make it complicated, difficult or near impossible to apply site updates such as Security and bug fixes.
+• You will make it complicated, difficult, or nearly impossible to apply site updates such as Security and bug fixes.

 • You will make it difficult for those that come after to maintain the site.